Dual-Life/Pod-Usage/README.md

 the user-requested usage message.
 It is also desirable to give a more verbose description of program usage in this case.

-**pod2usage** doesn't force the above conventions upon you, but it will use them by default if you don't expressly tell it to do otherwise.
+**pod2usage** does not force the above conventions upon you, but it will use them by default if you don't expressly tell it to do otherwise.
 The ability of **pod2usage()** to accept a single number or a string makes it convenient to use as an innocent looking error message handling function: